AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 * experienceReplayBatchSize: Determines how many of these experiences are sampled at once for batch training

-* numberOfReinforcementsForExperienceReplayUpdate: How many times does the reinforce() function needed to be called in order to update he model based on experience replay.
+* numberOfReinforcementsForExperienceReplayUpdate: How many times does the reinforce() function needed to be called in order to for a single update from experience replay.

 * maxExperienceReplayBufferSize: The maximum size that the model can store the experiences.